cyclestreets/cyclestreets-setup/README.md

 ## Install website

-After the repository has been cloned from Github above, proceed by making your own */opt/cyclestreets-setup.config.sh* file based on the */opt/cyclestreets-setup.config.sh.template* file.
+After the repository has been cloned from Github above, proceed by making your own `.config.sh` file based on the `/opt/cyclestreets-setup.config.sh.template` file.

-Provide a password for the subversion repository for your username, ie *repopassword* in the config file.
+Provide a password for the subversion repository for your username, ie `repopassword` in the config file.
 By default the script will try the same password as provided for the cyclestreteets user.

-The *root* user is required to install the packages, but most of the installation is done as the *cyclestreets* user (using *sudo*).
+The *root* user is required to install the packages, but most of the installation is done as the *cyclestreets* user (using `sudo`).

-    cyclestreets@machine:/opt/cyclestreets-setup/install-website$ sudo ./run.sh
+    user@machine:/opt/cyclestreets-setup/$ sudo install-website/run.sh

 ## Use